Spacer

 The court, not the prosecutor and defense attorney, oversees formal discovery.
 If either side fails to comply with formal discovery, the court may order sanctions and other penalties.
 Informal discovery always occurs before formal discovery, except when it comes to Pitchess motion.

 A motion for supplemental discovery is a potent tool in the hands of a skilled attorney.
-A California criminal defense lawyer with a track record of fighting and winning DUI / DWI cases can determine when supplemental discovery will advance the client's case.
+A San Francisco Bay Area DUI lawyer with a track record of fighting and winning DUI / DWI cases can determine when supplemental discovery will advance the client's case.